The Adventures of T-Rex: Plot

 Set in a world of anthropomorphic dinosaurs, brothers Bernie (blue), Bruno (pink), Bubba (green), Buck (yellow) and Bugsy (purple) were born with special powers to help fight crime.
 Each brother's special power was related to a specific part of their anatomy; Bernie's legs, Bruno's arms, Bubba's tail, Buck's mouth and teeth, and Bugsy's telekinetic eyes.
-In the day, they make up a singing group that perform at the Dragon Company in Rep City.
+In the day, they make up a singing and Comedy Quintet group that perform at the Dragon Company in Rep City.
 The group rode out on their Rexmobile to battle "Big Boss" Graves, crime kingpin of Rep City, and his evil organization The Corporation which also consists of Little Boss, Adder, Madder, Shooter, Cuddles, Axe, and the Doctor.
 Kid sister Ginger was part of the singing group, but didn't know about her brothers' secret identities.

-One of the show's other noteworthy elements was giving the T-Rexes imitation celebrity voices: Jack Benny, Art Carney, Bing Crosby, Humphrey Bogart and Jimmy Durante.
+One of the show's other noteworthy elements was giving the T-Rexes imitation celebrity voices: Jack Benny (Bernie), Art Carney (Bruno), Bing Crosby (Buck), George Burns (Bugsy), and Jimmy Durante (Bubba).